Once upon a time “fusion food” was an epithet.

 They made Stephanie Izard’s Duck Duck Goat taste like Beijing.

 These days the food scene in America has advanced enough that fusion is no longer an epithet.
 Or at least to me.
 I still have a friend who decries it as cultural appropriation.
-Who is this Rick Bayless and why is a white bread Ned Flanders slinging tacos and brew up mole?
+Who is this Rick Bayless and why is a white bread Ned Flanders slinging tacos and brewing up mole?
 Ignore the fact that he probably knows enough about Oaxacan cuisine to fill a few cookbooks, and there lies a legitimate question hiding somewhere in there: Where is the line between influence and appropriation?

 To me the answer is simple.
 Is it respectful?
 Does it taste good?